guyi49/just-for-interest/ietls/talking/object/day2.md

             and attempts to defuse the tragedy by means of a Taoist solution: "to forget".
         - It tells a story about how a group of people save the earth.
         - It tells a story about how Harry destroys V's Horcrux and eventually defeats him.
-        - It tells a story about how a man faces a variety of sufferings but frankly alive .
+        - It tells a story about how a man faces a variety of sufferings but lives strong .
     - why you think it is exciting
         - 说起/提及：
             - in terms of=as to=as for=with regard to=speaking of=when it comes to
-        - in terms of one plot that made me excited The protagonist's pregnant wife knelt down and begged him to go home，however she was slapped by her husband.
+        - in terms of one plot that made me touched, The protagonist's pregnant wife knelt down and begged him to go home，however she was slapped by her husband.
-        She gave up her dignity in the hope that her husband would turn back
+        She gave up her dignity to get save her husband. gambling
+        get back his family
         - it should be the one when...
         - it should be the one when Neville is able to wield a sword to kill Nagini.
         - Another inspiring part/thing happens when